tenderScript/tenderScript.github.io/_posts/2017-05-08-registration.markdown

   </tr>
 </table>

-### Forms & Rosters
+### Signatures & Rosters

-When we first started talking to our partner athletic directors, we discovered that they would often have to pressure their staff into collecting parent signatures on any waivers or forms required by the school's conference.
-Also, we found that collecting signatures was the staff's main way to update the yearly roster changes.
-Entering player information manually from a pile of forms created extra work for staff and caused some of VNN's programs to be neglected.
-Schools trying to build a web presence were not only trying to keep up with their normal demand, the underlying problems they had weren't being solved by the existing tools they had.
+We first started by interviewing our partner athletic directors, we discovered that they would often have to pressure the staff into collecting parent signatures for any waivers or forms required by the school's conference.
+We also found that collecting signatures was the school's main way to update yearly roster changes.
+Entering player information manually from a pile of forms created extra work, and caused some of VNN's other products to be neglected.
+Our partner schools came to us trying to build a web presence, but now the additional problems they had were no longer being solved by the tools given to them.
 <br>
 <br>
 <br>